 Post Shower Moisturizing

-All you need to get started are the above directions and your natural bristle dry skin brush.
+All you need to get started with dry brushing are the above directions and your natural bristle dry skin brush.
 The other products are all extras.
 What matters most is that you just get started!

 10 responses to “Dry Skin Brushing: How To and Health Benefits”

 I just like to thank you for everything you do to edutaion me and the public about healty living !